phumipat-numkham/phumipat-numkham.github.io/index.md

 - **Productivity Optimization & Workload Forecasting**
 - **AI Automation using n8n and LLM-based Agents**

-My core work principle is:
+My work MOTTO:
 > **“Do your best and trust the process.”**
-I focus on delivering my best effort in the present, trusting that consistent work and a strong process will generate meaningful long-term results.
+focus on putting full effort into the present, even when short-term changes are not immediately visible.
+Over time, the results always reward those who stay consistent, committed, and believe in the process.

 ---

 ## 🏢 Experience

 ### Shopee Thailand
-**Associate – Business Intelligence & AI Project Owner (Listing & IPR Operations)**
+**Associate, Listing & Content Project Management Executive**
 *2023 – Present*

 - Act as the main **Business Intelligence partner** for the Listing team, supporting data-driven decisions with SQL, R, Power BI, and ad hoc analysis.